Hildegard (abbess of Fraumünster): Life

 According to legend, the two sisters were living a cloistered life together at Baldern Castle.
-While travelling to Zurich to pray at the chapel of Saints Felix and Regula, they saw a deer with lighted antlers, who led them through the forest to a location beside the River Limmat.
+While travelling to Zürich to pray at the chapel of Saints Felix and Regula, they saw a deer with lighted antlers, who led them through the forest to a location beside the River Limmat.
 The sisters took this as a sign from God that a church was to be built at that location, and Louis the German obeyed this divine invitation.
 What is historically certain is that an abbey had been recently founded at Fraumünster, and this abbey with its considerable property and right to autonomous jurisdiction was entrusted to Hildegard.

+She gave to Meinrad of Einsiedeln a wonder-working statue of Mary.
+Our Lady of Hermits continues to draw pilgrims and tourists to Einsiedeln.

 Hildegard died December 23, 856 (some sources say 859).
 As before, her sister Bertha succeeded her as abbess of Fraumünster.

 Hildegard is honored in the Catholic Church on 23 December.